Title: COMPUTER-AIDED DESIGN IN POWER SYSTEMS

 Prerequisites by Topic:

 Course Structure: The class meets for two lectures a week, each consisting of two 50-minute sessions.
-Initially weekly homework is assigned, and weekly quizzes.
+For a few weeks weekly homework is assigned, and there may be weekly quizzes.
 After project work starts, students work in teams.
 There are weekly project review meetings with each team, and seminars on relevant topics during scheduled class meeting times.
-A written and oral project report from each tem is due for each of three projects, with the last at the end of the course.
+A written and oral project report from each team is due for each of three projects, with the last at the end of the course.
 There is no final.